AlphaOne1/geany/README.md

            `-=========-`
 ```

-Other than using a `struct`, also a `map` could be used to introduce the data into the template.
+Instead of using a `struct`, a `map` could be used to pass the data into the template.
 The keys of the map
 then take the place of the structure members.

 All examples can be found in [examples](examples) folder.